firehol/firehol/doc/firehol/firehol-nat.5.md

 destination port of a packet from 80 to 8080, when a reply comes back, its source is set as 80.
 This means the original sender is not aware a transformation is happening.

+This means that NAT is only applied on the first packet of each connection (the nat FireHOL helper always appends `state NEW` to NAT statements).

+The NAT helper can be used to setup load balancing.
+Check the section BALANCING below.

 > **Note**
 >